RikNorakomi/CodechallengeFFW/README.md

 ## Local caching
 Due to time constraints I was not able to implement a (shared) local storage/database implementation yet.
-For now the [StarWarsRepository] makes use of a simple in memory cache to unnecessary network requests.
+For now the [StarWarsRepository] makes use of a simple in memory cache to prevent unnecessary network requests.

 ## Pagination
-Due to time constraints I have also opted for creating a simple paginating mechanism over trying to implement something like the Paging3 library [see StarWarsRepository & The OverviewScreen composable]
+Due to time constraints I have also opted for creating a custom simple paginating mechanism over trying to implement something like the Paging3 library [see StarWarsRepository & The OverviewScreen composable]

 ## Unit & UI tests
-TODO: not yet implemented: Looking into MocKMP for a multiplatform solution: https://github.com/kosi-libs/MocKMP
+Unit testing partly done on the api and repository components.
+Not yet done for the ViewModel layer as I am looking into MocKMP for a multiplatform solution: https://github.com/kosi-libs/MocKMP

 ## Shared code / multiplatform solutions
 - Shared ViewModel, Networking & Repository implementations are available in the [commonMain] package.